 I always believed that I needed to have these huge chunks of time set aside in order to get any work done.
 If I had a six-hour period set aside for comics, and other things ate up most of that time, and I'd think, Well, I can't do anything now.
 I only have two hours.

-The functionality of the system we use and my emotional state are very tied.
 I've been able to go to bed and just know: whatever I didn't get to today, that's okay.
 I'll do that tomorrow.
 I know I will get to it.

 It's been a massive change in the way that I look at my projects.

 It was just this constant cycle of I’ve got time, oh my gosh, what do I do?
 Then the time is up, and what’s wrong with me, why can’t I do this?
 Over and over again.
 I started to question: How is that other people seem to be producing and creating and publishing and getting their work out there?
 And there’s that small voice that starts to go, Maybe you’re not good enough.
 Maybe this is just a hobby.